Yacht Charter planning during the COVID-19 pandemic

 Chartering in 2021 and in 22 requires local planning because of a patchwork of travel restrictions around the world.
 Here are suggestions for the best places to charter based on where you live.

 UK Residents.
-Beginning July 15, you will have access to all of the key charter destinations in the Mediterranean.
-So we recommend planning a late summer holiday in France, Greece or Spain.
-The UK government now welcomes visitors from over 70 countries, and reciprocal agreements are expected.
+Beginning July 19, you will have access to all of the key charter destinations in the Mediterranean with no quarantine upon re-entry.
+So we recommend planning a late summer holiday in France, Greece, Italy or Spain.

 Try Turkey!
 If you really need a Mediterranean fix, we recommend Turkey, which is open to Americans and ready to welcome you!

 EU Residents.
-If you live in the EU, including France, Germany, Holland, and Spain, you now can travel freely to anywhere else in the EU.
-The famed destinations of Greece, Spain, French Riviera, and Amalfi Coast are open, uncrowded, and waiting for you!
-You should have no problem traveling to the Caribbean (BVI, Grenadines, St Barts, etc.) this winter.
+If you live in the EU, including France, Germany, Holland, and Spain, it is expected that you will be able to travel freely to anywhere else in the EU.
+The famed destinations of Greece, Spain, the French Riviera, and the Amalfi Coast will be open and waiting for you!

 Australian, New Zealand, and Canadian Residents.
 You are generally welcome in all key charter destinations.

-The yachting industry is relatively stable during this time.
-The sale and purchase of yachts are on par with last year, and while many charters have moved to different dates, demand has been exploding recently as people realize how safe yachts are as opposed to other types of holiday vacations.
-We expect to see significant demand for all of the best yachts from late Summer 2021/22.
-Many charters have been pushed into next year which is already filling up 2021 calendars.
+The yachting industry has fully recovered from the depths of the pandemic in 2020, and demand has been exploding recently as people realize how safe yachts are as opposed to other types of holiday vacations.
+We are seeing significant demand for all of the best yachts for Summer 2021 and Winter 2022.
+Many charters have been brought forward from 2020 which is already filling up 2021 calendars.
 Booking early is our strong recommendation.
 That will also help you support regions and yachts that have been affected by the downturn.

 Boatbookings and the yacht charter industry have weathered many disruptions to our amazing charter destinations in our 15-year history, and we know that the Coronavirus pandemic will mercifully end at some point.
 In times like these, we have learned that working closely with our valued clients helps find opportunities within the uncertainty, and pays great dividends when the situation improves.